-Mark Cavendish's wife made seven-minute 999 call after 'knife raid'
+Mark Cavendish robbery accused was 'learning to walk again'

 Two suspects on trial each deny two counts of robbery.

-The 999 call from Mr Cavendish's wife, Peta Cavendish, has been played to Chelmsford Crown Court.
+The defendant, who limped to the witness box with his left leg in a brace and left arm in a sling, added: "I had to learn how to walk again."

+Mr Okorosobo said he previously worked as a delivery driver for a hospitality firm at the Olympic Stadium in 2012, for a car sales company and as a personal trainer.

-The trial has already heard how the suspects made off with two Richard Mille watches, valued at £400,000 and £300,000, as well as suitcases and phones.
+The trial has heard how suspects made off with two Richard Mille watches, valued at £400,000 and £300,000, after threatening to stab Mr Cavendish.

 The couple were in bed with their three-year-old son.

-In the recording made at 02:35 GMT, lasting seven minutes and 16 seconds, Mrs Cavendish told a police call handler: "They were just shouting 'where are the watches, where are the watches?'"
+A 999-call from Mr Cavendish's wife Peta Cavendish made at 02:35 GMT, lasting seven minutes and 16 seconds, was played to jurors on Tuesday.

+She told a police call handler: "They were just shouting 'where are the watches, where are the watches?'"
-She described how the intruders made Mr Cavendish lie on the floor while she was in bed covering her son with a duvet.

 In police body-worn camera audio, Mrs Cavendish can also be heard telling an officer she forgot to put a burglar alarm on before going to bed.